 Bake for 60 minutes, stirring every 20.
 Do not worry if the okra seems sticky at first; this will dissipate!

 Let cool and enjoy:).

-I’m on a mission to create more Indian recipes, so be on the lookout for them!
+I’m on a mission to create more Indian recipes (especially after our trip to India!), so be on the lookout for them!
 In the meantime, saag is a great way to get in more greens and is super tasty, too.
 Let me know if you love this recipe as much as we do!

 This post may contain affiliate links which won’t change your price but will share some commission.